 Bandwidth throttling is when your internet service provider (ISP) deliberately slows down your internet speed.
 There are many legitimate reasons to do this, like managing network congestion or for users with lower-speed internet service plans.
 However, ISPs may still throttle your bandwidth even with an unlimited contract.

-ISPs won’t throttle everyone — it depends on how your online activity looks.
+ISPs won’t throttle everyone — it can depend on lots of factors, including what your online activity looks like.
 ISPs can see what websites you visit and, depending on that information, they can decide whether to throttle your connection or not.

 ISPs can throttle your bandwidth for the following reasons:

 You’ve probably asked yourself, “Am I being throttled?”.
-We will explain how to check if your internet is being throttled.
+We will explain how to check if your slow internet speeds are being caused by throttling.

 If your internet speed drops suddenly for no apparent reason, your ISP likely throttles your bandwidth.
 Lagging videos or slow downloads are obvious red flags, but you can simply perform an internet speed test to determine whether you experience any speed drops.
 There are tons of speed-checking tools available online that are really easy to use.
 However, some ISPs can artificially inflate your speed test results, so keep in mind that it is not a foolproof way.

 Here are the steps to follow when you want to find out if someone is throttling you: